GehadAboHarga/predicting_boston_houses_prices/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `boston_housing/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory  (that contains this README) and run one of the following commands:

 ```bash
 python3 boston_housing.py
 ```

-This will open the Jupyter Notebook software and project file in your browser.

 ### Data